Maplespyder/NIN-Guide/_posts/2024-07-04-nin-DT-comprehensive-guide.markdown

 ⦿ <b class="pb">Ninki</b> is one of two gauges, and allows us to accumulate resources for use of <b>Bhavacakra</b>, <b >Hellfrog Medium</b> or <b>Bunshin</b>.

-Furthermore, we ought to avoid ever overcapping on Ninki, even if we must burn gauge right before Trick Attack.
-Overcapped Ninki is potential oGCD loss, which is a far larger loss than the gain of getting more Bhavacakras under Trick.
+Furthermore, we ought to avoid ever overcapping on Ninki, even if we must burn gauge right before Kunai's Bane.
+Overcapped Ninki is potential oGCD loss, which is a far larger loss than the gain of getting more Bhavacakras under Kunai's Bane.

 Additionally, any GCDs that consume <b class="pb">Bunshin</b> will gain an additional +5 Ninki.